Main Menu

 On passing your examinations, the ACMA will issue a Advanced qualification certificate and you can then apply for a call sign.
 Armed with your call sign, you can then operate on twenty six bands with a power limit of 100 to 400 Watts depending on the emission mode.

-The Wireless Institute of Australia (WIA) is the main body representing amateur radio operators in Australia,
+The Wireless Institute of Australia (WIA) is the peak body representing amateur radio operators in Australia, and is the sole Australia body with membership to the International Amateur Radio Union. www.iaru.org

 Material on amateur radio,